ASUCICREPO/bedrock-models/README.md

-# Interactive Chat Application Deployment Guide
+# Bedrock Models Application Deployment Guide

-This guide provides instructions for deploying the backend CDK code and the frontend React application for the Interactive Chat project.
+This guide provides instructions for deploying the backend CDK code and the frontend React application for the Bedrock Models project.

 ## Backend Deployment (CDK)